 “Voting and Elections: Resources for a Civil Classroom” from Teaching Tolerance and the Southern Poverty Law Center gives lots of ideas for lessons on subjects including responding to bias, participating in civic life, and an educator’s guide to religious diversity and the immigration debate.

-This collection of resources, aimed at higher education, includes topics like facilitating difficult discussions and helping students in distress.
+Boston University: Returning to the Classroom After the Election curated this collection of resources, aimed at higher education, includes topics like facilitating difficult discussions and helping students in distress.

 Edutopia has comprehensive lesson plans mostly created before the election, but with video links and lessons on topics such as the Electoral College.

 The New York Times Learning Network offers lesson plans on current events, social studies, and other subjects.

 Superintendent of Public Instruction Tom Torlakson, on January 30, 2017, announces, “Our schools are not and will not become an arm of the U.S. Customs and Immigration Enforcement.
 Instead, they will remain safe places for learning and teaching for all students, regardless of immigration status.”